CZ-NIC/knot-resolver/doc/user/config-local-data.rst

    * wildcard support is limited to left-hand side of CNAME:
      ``*.some.name.
 CNAME .`` or ``*.some.name.
 CNAME *.`` or ``*.some.name.
 CNAME block.page.``

+   .. option:: tmp_db_dir: <path>

+      Optionally you can specify a path to a writable directory which is not kept exclusively in RAM, e.g. ``/var/lib/knot-resolver``.
+      Doing so will decrease RAM usage of ruledb, residing by default in ``/run/knot-resolver/ruledb``.

+      This makes a significant difference after repeated reloads with many local-data rules (typically via RPZs).
+      The resulting slow-down of startup and reloads should not be noticeable in typical setups.

    Advanced rules
    --------------